AirdroperUA/AirOS-docs/content/integrations/hardware/required/camera/index.md

 ## Understanding Camera Properties

 Choosing a camera setup for underwater use can be challenging, because a tradeoff must be made between the various properties of the camera, its lens, and the bandwidth required for streaming.
-If you are mostly interested in camera alternatives and improvements, there's a brief comparison table [here](https://discuss.bluerobotics.com/t/camera-lens-for-br-camera/10993/3#seeing-better-qualityresolution-1) of some options that have been posted about on the Blue Robotics forum.
+If you are mostly interested in camera alternatives and improvements, there's a brief comparison table [here](https://discuss.airdroper.org/t/camera-lens-for-br-camera/10993/3#seeing-better-qualityresolution-1) of some options that have been posted about on the Airdroper forum.

 The following points discuss the tradeoffs between different camera properties, with a focus on the underwater environment: